v2sCollections/City-of-Dreams/README.md

 - Draw distance boost.
 - Unlocked FOV.
 - Remove the Crouch vignette effect.
 - You will no longer see distant 2D cars.
+- 100+ Loading Screens added to the game.
+- Clean Loading Screens.

 > [Upscaled Videos Include](https://)